How I Became an Historian

 The farmhouse, when I finally found it, was tucked away off the county road in Arenzville Township behind a screen of trees.
 Once it adorned a farmstead of the old German kind, with a smokehouse, orchard, and a handsome barn, probably erected before the log house that first sheltered the family and was later used to quarter the hired men—first things first for the Germans.
 The new two-story house was in its day a showpiece, with timber framing, walnut stairs, even walnut clapboards, a limestone basement, and a windmill that supplied running water from a second-story tank.

 The house originally stood near Cooperstown, in Brown County across the Illinois.
-The new owner had it dismantled and hauled on wagons to its present site as war was rumbling over the horizon, and he prudently decided to not re-erect the house until the rumbling stopped, for fear that Southern troops might invade this part of Illinois and burn it down.
+The new owner had it dismantled and hauled on wagons to its present site as civil war was rumbling over the horizon, and he prudently decided to not re-erect the house until the rumbling stopped, for fear that Southern troops might invade this part of Illinois and burn it down.

-The man who had inherited the farmstead still worked some of the land, but he lived in town.
+The man who had inherited the farmstead still worked some of the land in my day, but he lived in town.
 He kept his machines in the barn, his dogs in what was probably a ground-floor parlor, and trash everywhere else.
 The reason I’d come that day, however, was not to see the house.
 Out back was a tidy little graveyard, overlooking a wooded creek bottom.
 In it, beneath a marble obelisk, was the grave of one Christiane Johanna Jokisch Krohe.
 She’d come to Cass County from Saxony as a young woman in 1834 with her toddler son and married the man whose house this was.
 That son grew up to found his own farm a few miles away in the Sangamon River bottom.
 He married a neighborhood woman and they made sons who grew up to be merchants, bankers, and elected office-holders and daughters who married such men, and they all in turn produced sons and daughters, and all that reproducing produced, as it sometimes does, a hack writer.

 That was me.
 I am thus a mid-Illinois boy from mid-Illinois parents whose families’ roots in the region date to the 1820s and early 1830s when separate families, mostly unknown to each other, converged on Morgan, Pike, Adams, Scott, and the future Cass counties.
 They came by steamboat and wagon from North Carolina by way of Tennessee, from Kentucky by way of Indiana, from Württemburg and Upper Saxony by way of New Orleans, and Ireland by way of Pennsylvania.